AASanusi/fashion/README.md

 ### Step 3:
 ####  Deployment to Heroku
-- Make sure the below is in your package,json and if not, add the below to the scripts section:
+- Make sure the below is in your package.json and if not, add the below to the scripts section:
 ```
 "heroku-prebuild": "npm install -g serve",
 ```
-- Create a Profile on the level of the repository and insert the below in it:
+- Create a Procfile and insert the below in it:
 ```
 web: serve -s build
 ```